-- Most tactics were initiated on the far edges of the diagram, such as on the international level, meaning they had to work their way through many layers of other relationships before they indirectly affected the torturer/victim dyad.
-We speculated that this weakened or dissipated the force of the action. - 2 Rather than brittle and easily disrupted, systems that use torture are often highly complex, allowing the different institutions which benefit from torture's use to support each other.
+- 1. Most tactics were initiated on the far edges of the diagram, such as on the international level, meaning they had to work their way through many layers of other relationships before they indirectly affected the torturer/victim dyad.
+We speculated that this weakened or dissipated the force of the action. - 2.
+Systems that use torture are often highly complex.
+Rather than a brittle, easily disrupted system, this complexity allows different institutions of the state which benefit from torture's use to support each other.
 As one part of the system is attacked, other parts (such as the police structure, the system of prosecutors, the indifference of the judiciary) help protect the target and allow it to self-repair.
 We understood this to mean that the system will not yield to individual tactics.
 Rather, the system needs to be affected in multiple areas at the same time to create disequilibrium and prevent self-repair.
-This requires the use of multiple tactics working in conjunction as part of a more comprehensive strategy. - 3 Most organizations in the field incorporate a limited number of tactics within their repertoire.
-Organizations tend to focus on a narrow set of tactics, and rarely cooperate or collaborate on them.
-Not only does this limit influence to very narrow sectors in a complex, mutually reinforcing system, but each organization is shaping its strategy based on this isolated capacity rather than on what is needed to affect the situation.
+This requires the use of multiple tactics working in conjunction as part of a more comprehensive strategy. - 3.
+Most organizations in the field incorporate a limited number of tactics within their repertoire.
+Organizations tend to focus on a narrow set of tactics with little cooperation or collaboration between them.
+Not only does this limit its influence to very narrow sectors in a complex, mutually reinforcing system, but each organization, therefore, shapes its strategy based on this isolated capacity rather than on what is needed to affect the situation.
 We do what we can do, not what we need to do.
-We speculated that more coordination between tactics would make them more effective. - 4 So many relationships on the diagram were unaffected or uninvolved in any form of current action.
+We speculated that more coordination between tactics would make them more effective. - 4.
+So many relationships on the diagram were unaffected or uninvolved in any form of current action.
 Their strengths and concerns were not called forth to action.
 We speculated that a much wider array of tactics would be needed to engage these potential actors.